 What consultation and engagement has been undertaken with officers and partner organisations?
-The Scottish Government and Scottish Environmental Protection Agency were consulted on the Anderson Drive corridor and Wellington Road AQMA revocation proposal reports and the City Centre AQMA amendment proposal report.
-Officers in the Service, line manager and committee consultees have had an opportunity to comment on the draft committee report, which included the revocation and amendment reports as Appendices.
+Officers in the Service, line manager and committee consultees have had an opportunity to comment on the Service Plan.

 What consultation and engagement has been undertaken with people who may be impacted by this policy?